No 5G iPhone in 2019? Verizon CEO isn't worried

 But given our already high levels of dependence on our phones, Vestberg was asked whether all that added connectivity is even a good thing.

-"Every technology always comes with some challenges," Vestberg said, but added that he didn't see it as a reason to stop innovating.
+"Every technology always comes with some challenges," Vestberg said, but added that he doesn't see it as a reason to stop innovating.

-"Our job is to bring out the good of this technology, but also (think about what things aren't good)," he said.
+"Our job is to bring out the good of this technology, but also [to think about what things aren't good]," he said.

-He expressed an openness to discuss regulation and policies "that are good for mankind."
+He expressed an openness to discussing regulation and policies "that are good for mankind."

-Unlike its rival AT&T, Verizon hasn't made any major media acquisitions, settling for the smaller purchase of Yahoo and AOL.
-Vestberg reiterated that he was not interested in selling those assets.
-When asked if Verizon needed to buy a bigger media property, he said the company's strength is in its network.
+Unlike its rival AT&T, Verizon hasn't made any major media acquisitions, settling for the smaller purchases of Yahoo and AOL.
+Vestberg reiterated that he's not interested in selling those assets.
+When asked if Verizon needs to buy a bigger media property, he said the company's strength is in its network.

 Apple iPhone XS